kurtisc/matryoshka_tic_tac_toe/README.md

     - Min-max algorithm
       - Efficient
       - Highly parallel
-        - Any move will pin every core of a 64 vCPU Graviton instance
+        - Any move in a 7-piece game will pin every core of a 64 vCPU Graviton instance
       - Alpha-beta pruning
       - Pruning of symmetrical branches
+      - Heuristics for the most expansive search-spaces
     - Lookup table
-      - Fully solved for games of 3/4/5 pieces
+      - Fully solved for games of 3/4/5/6 pieces

 You can't win.
 It is hard to avoid losing.

   - Lookup generator
     - `src/lookup-generator/main.rs -> target/release/lookup-generator --help`
-    - Very, very slow for 6-piece games
-    - Solving 5-pieces took around 192 vCPU hours.
-6-pieces will take around
-      16000

 ![Example game](media/example-game.png)